pimsmath/onlinecourses2020/content/courses/2023-2024/spectral-methods-for-pdes/index.md

 1. J. Shen T. Tao and L.-L. Wang, Spectral methods.
 Algorithms, analysis and applications, Springer, 2011.
 2. L.N.
 Trefethen, Spectral Methods in Matlab, SIAM, 2000.
+3. L.N.
+Trefethen, Approimation Theory and Approximation Practice (Extended Ed.), SIAM, 2020.
-3. S. Olver, R. M. Slevinsky, and A. Townsend, Fast algorithms using orthogonal polynomials, _Acta Numerica_, 29: 573–699, 2020.
+4. S. Olver, R. M. Slevinsky, and A. Townsend, Fast algorithms using orthogonal polynomials, _Acta Numerica_, 29: 573–699, 2020.

 ##### Grading Scheme
-There are 6 Homeworks (each contributing approximately 16.66% toward the grade).
+There are 4 Homeworks (each contributing 17% toward the grade) and a project (32%).

 ##### Academic Integrity
 The Department of Mathematics, the Faculty of Science and the University of